RenoGreenleaf/coinflip-csharp/DEVELOPMENT.md

 So, the main loop looks like this.
 Pieces are triggered which notifies players > players make decisions > decision alter a board and trigger pieces and so on.

 Board pieces belong to a board.
 It's recommended that such piece follows WYSIWYG approach.
 In other words, a board piece is something that can be displayed on screen.
 Not all pieces have to be board pieces.
 Not board pieces don't have to follow the same approach.

-# Extending

-In order to create custom board piece type, any class in `CoinFlip.Engine.Pieces` can be subclassed.
-Make sure `Accept()` calls appropriate `Visit*()` function for your custom piece to be treated correctly by players.